michaelmosmann/silk/userguide/intro.md

 	}
 }
 {% endhighlight %}
-But instead of exposing our `UserServices` directly we use `Service`s.
+Which methods are `ServiceMethod`s (Silk's internal abstraction) is customizable through the `ServiceStrategy`.

+When using the login the `UserServices` are not exposed completely.
+Instead the `Service` abstraction is used for the one function needed here.
 For example the UI login form has to delegate the request to the service.
 Therefore we inject the service.
 {% highlight java %}
 class LoginForm {